 - If you'd like to keep the pancakes warm between batches, preheat the oven to 200 degrees F.

-- Heat a griddle or skillet over medium low.
+- Heat a griddle or skillet over medium-low.
 Brush lightly with olive oil or melt a little butter in the pan.
-Pour 1/4 cup of batter onto the hot griddle into the shape of a heart and cook 3 minutes, until the edges look dry (bubbles may not form on top).
+Pour 1/4 cupfuls of batter onto the hot griddle into the shape of a heart and cook for 3 minutes, until the edges look dry (bubbles may not form on top).
 Flip and continue to cook for 1 to 2 additional minutes.
 Repeat with the remaining batter, adding a little more oil to the pan between batches as needed.
-For perfectly shaped heart pancakes, coat the bottom edges and the insides of a heart-shaped cookie cutter with oil or cooking spray.
-Lay it on the griddle and pour the batter inside.
-Cook until the edges are dry, then remove the cookie cutters, flip, and continue cooking as directed.
-Keep the pancakes warm between batches in a 200 degree F oven, if desired.
+Transfer the pancakes to the oven to keep warm between batches until ready to serve, if desired.
 Serve warm with desired toppings.

-- Leftover pancakes can be stored in the refrigerator for up to 2 days, then reheated in the toaster as mentioned above.
+- TO STORE: Leftover pancakes can be stored in the refrigerator for up to 2 days, then reheated in the toaster as mentioned above.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up

 More tasty recipes powered with all the goodness of oatmeal:

 I made these this morning for the kids.
 Delicious.

 I am so happy that you all loved them Heather!
 Thank you so much for letting me know.

 I made these this morning and am so glad I did.
 They were quick, easy and fit perfectly into my weight loss diet.
 Next time I’m going to add flaxseed meal as well.
 Thanks for a great recipe!